saturnoluis/challenge_marketplace-search/README.md

 # Challenge: Marketplace Search

-This is the challenge that I made as part of hiring process with [MercadoLibre](https://www.mercadolibre.com.ar/).
+This is the challenge that I made as part of the hiring process with [MercadoLibre](https://www.mercadolibre.com.ar/).

 It consist on a web application that displays a search field in the header of the home page, searching for a product (i.e. "iphone") triggers a request for products that match the search term, displays the list of results, and allow the user to click on a product to see the details.